siddhantshrivastava06/spotify-popularity-prediction/README.md

 the signal was there, just non-linear.
 Linear regression can't model feature interactions;
 random forest can.

-## Feature importance
+## Conclusion

-No single feature dominates, importances are clustered fairly evenly across ~10 audio features (duration, speechiness, acousticness, valence, tempo, danceability, loudness, energy, liveness, instrumentalness all in the 0.05-0.07 range).
-This means popularity is driven by combinations of weak signals, which is also why linear regression underperformed.

-Individual genre dummy variables rank lower in this list despite genre clearly mattering overall.
-This isn't a contradiction: genre's total effect is spread across ~114 separate one-hot columns, so no single genre column looks important in isolation even though genre collectively matters a lot.

-R² of 0.527 is not a high one, and it likely reflects a genuine ceiling in the data rather than a modeling failure.
-Spotify popularity is driven heavily by things this dataset doesn't capture at all; artist fame, release recency, playlist placement, marketing.
-Audio features and genre explain part of the picture.
+No single feature dominated, importance spread evenly across ~10 audio features, which is why random forest beat linear regression.
+It's weak signals combining, not one strong lever.
+Genre's individual columns ranked lower too, but that's because its effect is spread across ~114 one-hot columns, not because genre stopped mattering.
+R² of 0.527 reflects a real ceiling, Spotify popularity depends heavily on things this dataset doesn't have at all (artist fame, playlist placement, marketing).

 ## Tools